Yountville, California: History

 The town was named Sebastopol in 1855.

 A town in nearby Sonoma County had already claimed that name, and thus the town was renamed in 1867 to honor George C. Yount, following his death.
 Yount was considered responsible for establishing the first vineyard in the Napa Valley.

 Geography

 Yountville is located within Napa Valley, in the North Bay region of the San Francisco Bay Area of Northern California.

-According to the United States Census Bureau, the town has a total area of 4.0 km2, all of it land.
+According to the United States Census Bureau, the town has a total area of 4.0 km2, all land.

 A 5.2 magnitude earthquake occurred in Yountville on September 3, 2000.